icyflame/cli-cube-timer/README.md

 `solve stats --bucket 2` to show your solves with a bucket size of 2 seconds each.

 If you would like to see just a subset of all your solves, you can use the `min` and `max` options.
-For eg: `solve stats --min 10 --max 20 --bucket 2` will print the distribution of your solve times between 10 and 20 seconds at a bucket sizeof 2 seconds.
+For eg: `solve stats --min 10 --max 20 --bucket 2` will print the distribution of your solve times between 10 and 20 seconds with a bucket size of 2 seconds.

 Starting with v1.2.0, cli-cube-timer stores the time at which a solve was recorded.
 You can use the `--before` and `--after` options to filter out solves within a given period of time.
-Internally, the string is converted to a timestamp using [moment.js][1], so you can use any of the ISO 8601 standardized strings to specify the timestamps.
+Internally, the string is converted to a timestamp using [moment.js][1], so you can use any supported ISO 8601 string to specify the timestamps.

 ### `solve push`